 The cost for Abode's starter kit averages around $300.
 If you check on Amazon, you may be able to find it on sale for $259.
 You can choose to stay with the starter kit or you can purchase a variety of other devices separately.
 Monitoring costs $10 a month or $96 a year for the basic package.
 The Connect and Secure package costs $30 a month or $240 per year.

-Unless you choose to purchase Vivint's equipment, your monthly Flex costs for monitoring will be $39.99 for the Smart Protect plan or $49.99 for the Smart Protect and Control plan.
+Unless you choose to purchase Vivint's equipment, your monthly Flex costs for monitoring will be $29.99 for the Smart Protect plan, $39.99 for the Smart Protect and Control plan or $49.99 for the Smart Complete plan.
 The company does offer finance plans if you qualify.

 The Abode home security system includes the main hub, a key fob for remote access, security cameras that have built-in motion sensors, and a single entry sensor for a door or window.